Freakling/AzureFW-GitOps/README.md

 - ~~publish the script as a module in powershell gallery~~
 - add whatif output
 - add functionality to print rules to console (whatif, writeToArm)
+- add functionality to remove configuration, currently the pipelines are only capable of adding